golang-design/history/README.md

 ### Linker

-The Go Linker was written by Ken Ken Thompson.
+The Go Linker was written by Ken Thompson.
 Russ led a few more overhaul in Go 1.3.
 Austin led a rework to the linker together with Keith, Than, Cheery and many other brilliant brains, which was landed in Go 1.15 and Go 1.16.